bbchk/personal_config/README.md

 - when i press nvim C+space, I can press it again to enlarge the scope.
 Same thing should be done with vi + [{(
 - /usr/share/nvim/runtime/lua/vim/lsp/_transport.lua:68: Spawning language server with cmd: `{ "jdtls", "-configuration", "/home/bchk/.cache/jdtls/config", "-data", "/home/bchk
 /.cache/jdtls/workspace" }` failed.
 The language server is either not installed, missing from PATH, or not executable.
+- I want to try out using nvim buffer as terminal, I need to make it default, so when I open new zsh in tmux it is nvim terminal buffer

 <!-- TODO: tmux: -->
 delete battery from tmux, put vpn from tmux to gnome extension...somehow